Barcelona in May: Spring in Full Bloom

 International Museum Day or 'Nit dels Museus' (Night of the Museums)

 May is a month devoted to cultural festivity in Barcelona.
-The first step is International Museum Day, a day set aside to recognize museums’ importance in advancing civilization.
-The city comes alive in the middle of May for the “Nit dels Museus” (Night of the Museums), which invites people to explore FC Barcelona Museum amid the alluring cover of night.
-On the 13th of May 2023, Barcelona will come alive with cultural vibrancy as it celebrates “The Long Night of Museums.”
-This annual event lives up to its name by opening the doors of its museums for free from 19:00 to 01:00, making it a must-attend night for visitors during the warm weather.
-A fascinating night tour through Barcelona’s museums, from its Roman roots to the present, is provided by the Barcelona City History Museum (MUHBA).
+The first step is International Museum Day, a day set aside to recognize museums' importance in advancing civilization.
+The city comes alive in the middle of May for the "Nit dels Museus" (Night of the Museums), which invites people to explore the city's museums amid the alluring cover of night.
+This annual event opens the doors of its museums for free from 19:00 to 01:00, making it a must-attend night for visitors.
+A fascinating night tour through Barcelona's museums, from its Roman roots to the present, is provided by the Barcelona City History Museum (MUHBA).

 Party at Primavera Sound Festival